redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 }
 ```

-We're using now the `call(fn, ...args)` function. **The difference from the preceeding example is that now we're not
+We're using now the `call(fn, ...args)` function. **The difference from the preceding example is that now we're not
 executing the fetch call immediately, instead, `call` creates a description of the effect**.
 Just as in
 Redux you use action creators to create a plain object describing the action that will get executed by the Store,
 `call` creates a plain object describing the function call.
 The redux-saga middleware takes care of executing